Magisk-Modules-Repo/WDAnimationcxair/README.md

 - topjohnwu for [Magisk](https://github.com/topjohnwu/Magisk)
 - ahrion & zackptg5 for [Unity template](https://github.com/Zackptg5/Unity)
 - Thanks to [Skittles9823](https://t.me/Skittles9823) , [VR25](https://t.me/vr25xda) & [John Fawkes](https://t.me/johnfawkes) for helping me on many concepts without bored with my noob questions.
-- Thanks to [Jaymin Suthar](https://t.me/JayminSuthar1910) for helping me on how to summit and git related issues in detail.
+- Thanks to [Jaymin Suthar](https://t.me/JayminSuthar1910) and [Filippo](https://t.me/MarcAnt01) for helping me on how to summit and git related issues in detail.
 - Also thanks for all of my Telegram friend who helped me on everything!
 - And also join the telegram channel [Boot Animation](https://t.me/lootanimations) to get more cool boot animations for free!